fusserg007/TinderMiniApp-Tg-Update/README.md

 This repository has client and server code, but also several infrastructure services, such as a MongoDB database, Minio object storage, and a server for proxying images from this storage.
 The entire set of services is started with a single command using Docker, but before that you need to create the necessary configuration files (as a rule, this is done only once).

 [Instruction for first run project](./docs/en/00-first-run.md)

+### 🔧 Ngrok Tools

+For development purposes, this project includes convenient tools for updating Ngrok URLs in the `.env` file.
+These tools are located in the `ngrok-tools/` directory and provide:

+- **Quick URL updates** - Simple scripts to update Telegram bot webhook URLs when Ngrok restarts
+- **Windows-friendly interface** - Batch files for easy execution on Windows
+- **Automatic validation** - URL format checking and error handling
+- **Documentation** - Complete usage instructions in Russian

+See [ngrok-tools/README.md](./ngrok-tools/README.md) for detailed usage instructions.

 ### What won't we consider?